 Whether they decide to move forward to 2020 with one-and-two family dwellings or not, it may not affect your testing.
 It is not uncommon for states to have a “split code”.
 For example- Utah is on 2020 Commercial and 2014 One- and Two-Family Dwellings, but has still moved forward to test on 2020.
 We won’t know what the state decides to do with testing until the final decision for Code adoption has been made.

 (Bookmark Electrical Code Coalition to monitor updates on additional state code adoptions.)

 How JCR Productions, Inc. is here for you:

 JCR Productions, Inc. continues to be here for you and to help you keep up with your educational needs and requirements as we navigate this novel virus.
-We have started by offering smaller classes to adhere to quarantine guidelines and have since added live virtual workshops.
-We will continue to offer premium ongoing exam preparation and continuing education courses integrating 2020 Code Changes into all our “Power Quality” classes.
+We have started by offering smaller classes to adhere to quarantine guidelines and have since added live virtual workshops for continuing education.
+We will continue to offer premium ongoing exam preparation and continuing education courses integrating 2020 Code Changes into all our classes as the Code is updated.

 Last Updated 09/28/2021